Creamy Southern Butter Beans

 Can I use canned butter beans instead of dried?

-My beans taste flat — how do I fix them?
+My beans are too watery — how do I thicken the sauce?

 Remember it later